 As with any type of launcher device, the potential exists for the projectile to inflict injury.
-Personnel should target the person's center mass or direct the projectiles to the lower extremities if the projectiles are not breaking.
+Personnel should target the person's center of mass and walk the projectiles to the lower extremities if the projectiles are not breaking.
 The subject's movement must be observed as they will often turn or bend their head into the target zone.
 When the System is deployed, personnel shall avoid intentionally striking the following areas unless a life-threatening situation exists.